Rajkumar0323/graffersid/README.md

-You have to use you database and post some data, then you will be able to review the task as initially there will be no data so you have to post some data like to add the company and then make some reviews
+You have to use your database and post some data, then you will be able to review the task as initially there will be no data so you have to post some data like to add the company and then make some reviews